sannjay/IGSAssessment/README.md

 - Open GitHub and clone the project from https://github.com/sannjay/IGSAssessment
 - Open the project in eclipse
 - Build the project with maven
-- Run feature file with Cucumber.feature
+- Use below path to trigger execution with junit run /src/test/java/StepDefinations/runTest.java
-- Observe the console for the output results
+- Find the latest html report under target folder